Azuchi Castle: Architecture and design

+Confucius and other Confucian figures were depicted in paintings at Azuchi Castle.
+The highest respect given to Confucianism in Azuchi Castle implies that Nobunaga's ideas were shifting from tactics for the battlefield to the responsibility of ruling the realm and ensuring peace and order all around.

 In 1976, the Japanese architectural historian Akira Naitō published what he believed to be a conclusive summary of the features of Azuchi Castle.
 He concluded that the tenshu was 46 meters in height, with a gilded octagonal belvedere on top.
 An atrium rose from the basement level to the fourth floor ceiling, supposedly influenced by the Jesuits, but with a stupa at the atrium floor center.
 However, the external design of Azuchi Castle is still debated.
 Another Japanese Architectural Historian, Miyakami Shigetaka, has accused Naitō of failing to corroborate his theory with enough documentation.

 Azuchi screens

 The Azuchi Screens are a set of six-folding screens depicting Azuchi Castle and its nearby town.
 Oda Nobunaga gifted them to Pope Gregory XIII, who displayed them in the Vatican collections, where they were admired by visitors.
 However, they disappeared from historical record.
 Their fate is unknown and they are considered to be lost.
 The screens must have been pivotal works in the development of Japanese folding screens.